Our stories

 Stepping up as a leader

-While he was preparing for release, our team noticed how respected Mike was by others in custody and approached him to see if he’d like to be a mentor during the next group of Belonging To Family.
+After completing the program, our team noticed how respected Mike was by others in custody at the centre and approached him to see if he’d like to be a mentor during the next group of Belonging To Family.

 He happily agreed and has been a tremendous asset to the program, guiding others through the content.